 Wednesday, September 17th 9:45- Noon

-Please join us again on September 17th on Constitution Day for an informative and enjoyable time with Rep. John Shields and other guests.
+Please join us again on September 17th on Constitution Day for an informative and enjoyable time with Rep. John Shields and Mrs. Amy Clark, a favorite speaker to our class!!
 Mr. Shields spoke to our group many years ago when we were in a different location at FEAST.
 He has many amazing stories and great life lessons to share with us.
-He will share about the US Constitution and engage in our usual question and answer time.
+He will share about the US Constitution, Mr Snowden, the NSA and the 4th Amendment.
+He will engage in our usual question and answer time.
 If you have a copy of the Constitution, bring it to the class.
 NO writing is required but notebooks are encouraged.
 Entire families are invited to attend.
 Arrive by 9:45 to meet and greet and enjoy special music.
 Speakers like to arrive early.
 Please be on time.
 We show respect and honor by being on time and in place before the speakers.
 Please make an extra effort to arrive promptly by 9:45.
 Please do not wear shorts or immodest clothing.
 Business casual attire would be appreciated.

 Complimentary lunch will be served.
 RSVP is needed to ensure plates for lunch.
 Whole families are invited.
 We look forward to seeing you.
 Please sign up on this website AND email Gale at Hopegale50@gmail.com.
 Questions are encouraged.